 The First Year: Course work, rotations in at least three laboratories, and attendance at seminars, journal clubs and research meetings are the major activities of first year students.
-All incoming students are encouraged to begin graduate training in July.
-By doing so, they will complete one rotation before the academic year begins.
-Having already adjusted to new surroundings well before courses begin generally makes for an easier first year.
-The choice of a thesis advisor is usually made at the end of December.
+All

 Research Rotations & Choosing a Thesis Lab

 One of the most important decisions a student makes is the choice of thesis lab.
 To obtain experience in different laboratories, students complete a minimum of three rotations of approximately 4-6 weeks each.
 Entering students will be assigned a first-year advisor to guide them through this process.
 At least 20-25 hours per week of laboratory work is expected during the semester.
 During the summer and when class is not in session, students are expected to work in the lab at least 40 hours per week.
 To thoroughly evaluate the research environment, students should do all they can to learn about the lab's research interests and interact with all the lab staff and trainees.